Don Tollefson

-Don Tollefson (born September 13, 1952) is an American television broadcast journalist, best known for his work as a sportscaster for the Philadelphia local ABC affiliate WPVI-TV from 1975 to 1990.
+Don Tollefson (born September 14, 1952) is an American television broadcast journalist, best known for his work as a sportscaster for the Philadelphia local ABC affiliate WPVI-TV from 1975 to 1990.
 He also worked for Philadelphia's local FOX affiliate, WTXF-TV.
-He worked briefly as a sideline reporter for FOX's nationally broadcast show, NFL on FOX and hosted a radio show on ESPN Radio 950 AM.
+He worked briefly as a sideline reporter for the NFL on FOX and hosted a radio show on ESPN Radio 950 AM.

 Early life

 Donald H "Don" Tollefson was born in San Francisco in 1952.
 He was the younger of two sons.
 His parents were separated when he was young.
 He attended the Menlo School where he graduated magna cum laude.